ng-Classic/ng-classic/CONTRIBUTING.md

 7. Follow our [Coding Rules](#rules).

-8. Run the full Angular Classictest suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+8. Run the full Angular Classic test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.

 9. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
    Adherence to these conventions is necessary because release notes are automatically generated from these messages.